MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/collaboration-activity-reports-ms-teams.md

 :::image type="content" source="media/archive-option.png" alt-text="The option to archive the details of an inactive team." lightbox="media/archive-option.png":::.

-##### Using SLM policy to view data of inactive teams
+##### View data of inactive teams

+You can view the data of inactive teams in an SLM policy report.
+For more information on SLM and its "policy" feature, see [Site Lifecycle Management (SLM)](#site-lifecycle-management-slm).

+##### Site Lifecycle Management (SLM)

+SLM (Site Lifecycle Management) is a feature within the SharePoint admin center (SPAC) which is compatible only for tenants who have acquired the SAM (Syntex Advanced Management) license.

+An SLM policy is a mechanism by which a SharePoint administrator can manage SharePoint sites.

+###### Scope

-SLM is an SAM (Syntex Advanced Management) feature within the SharePoint admin center (SPAC).
-SLM supports inactive site policies, and there can be 5 inactive site policies at a given time on SPAC.
+SLM provides for policies to manage inactive sites.
+There can be 5 inactive site policies at a given time on SPAC.
 The Teams admin center (TAC) administrator can search for policies of inactive sites whose associated teams are also inactive.
 In other words, they can search for policies whose scope includes **Teams connected sites**.

 To check the scope for a policy, you can perform the following tasks: